dlt-hub/verified-sources/sources/unstructured_data/inbox/README.md

    password = 'set me up!'
    ```

+Use [App password](#getting-gmail-app-password) to set the password for a Gmail account.

 ## Usage

 1. Ensure that the email account you want to access allows access by less secure apps (or use an